frozzare/node-pinboard/README.md

         format: 'json' // or 'xml', default is 'json'.
     });

-the default format for `node-pinboard` is json. but 'xml' is default on Pinboard API, so for thoose method that don't have the format support we get the xml and parse it into json if you have json format on that method request.

 all Pinboard methods is paste into the `pinboard.get` function, e.g.

     pinboard.get( method, [options,] callback );